Kallangur Water Tower Artwork Project

-Unitywater engages specialised not-for-profit public art agencies to design and install our artworks.
+Unitywater engages specialised public art agencies to design and install our artworks.
 These agencies are not only skilled in designing and installing large scale public artworks, they also develop and implement community engagement programs to mentor local youth during each project.

 Art agencies are appointed through the project tender process.
 If you would like to find out more information about future artworks and project specifications, please email email@example.com